hibernate/query-validator/README.md

 ### Usage in Eclipse

-The Eclipse compiler is not yet supported, but work will start on this soon.
+Initial support for the Eclipse compiler (ECJ) is already available!

 ## Compatibility